Contextual MetaML: Syntax and Full Abstraction: Introduction

 \subsection{Type-safe metaprogramming with higher-order references for open code}

 Generative metaprogramming languages enable programmers to write programs that generate programs.
-The distinctive feature of quotation-based metaprogramming languages such as MetaML \citep{tahaMetaMLMultistageProgramming2000} is their once-and-for-all type safety guarantee: well-typed metaprograms always generate well-typed object programs.
-This stands in contrast to AST-based metaprogramming languages such as C++ Templates \citep{stroustrupProgrammingLanguage2013,vandevoordeTemplatesCompleteGuide2017} and Template Haskell \citep{sheardTemplateMetaprogrammingHaskell2002,bergerModellingHomogeneousGenerative2017}, where the generated object program needs to undergo an additional typechecking phase.
+The distinctive feature of quotation-based metaprogramming languages such as MetaML \cite{tahaMetaMLMultistageProgramming2000} is their once-and-for-all type safety guarantee: well-typed metaprograms always generate well-typed object programs.
+This stands in contrast to AST-based metaprogramming languages such as C++ Templates \cite{stroustrupProgrammingLanguage2013,vandevoordeTemplatesCompleteGuide2017} and Template Haskell \cite{sheardTemplateMetaprogrammingHaskell2002,bergerModellingHomogeneousGenerative2017}, where the generated object program needs to undergo an additional typechecking phase.

 MetaML's strong safety guarantee is difficult to achieve, especially in the presence of higher-order references that can store code values.
-For example, consider the following MetaOCaml \cite{kiselyovMetaOCamlTheoryImplementation2023,kiselyovDesignImplementationBER2014} program: \begin{Ocaml} let r = ref .< 1 >.;; let f = .< fun x -> .~(r := .< x >.; .<0>.) >.;; let t = Runcode.run (!r);; \end{Ocaml} Although the program appears to be well-scoped, the reference \ocaml{r} stores the code \ocaml{.< x >.} which contains a free variable.
-As a result, it is unsafe to access and run the code stored in \ocaml{r} directly.
+For example, consider the following MetaOCaml \cite{kiselyovMetaOCamlTheoryImplementation2023,kiselyovDesignImplementationBER2014} program: \begin{Ocaml} let r = ref .< 1 >.;; let f = .< fun x -> .~(r := .< x >.; .<0>.) >.;; let t = Runcode.run (!r);; \end{Ocaml}

+The Bracket operator \ocaml{.< >.} converts a term into a static piece of code, and the Escape operator \ocaml{.~} allows terms to be evaluated inside a Bracket.
+In this example, the term \ocaml{r := .< x >.; .<0>.} is evaluated, even if it occurs under the binder \ocaml{fun x -> }.
+As a result, although the program appears to be well-scoped, the reference \ocaml{r} stores the code \ocaml{.< x >.} which contains a free variable.
+It is therefore unsafe to run the code stored in \ocaml{r}.

 Currently, MetaOCaml raises a runtime exception whenever there is an attempt to use a piece of code that contains free variables.
 This solution is unsatisfactory for two reasons.
 First, it breaks the type safety guarantee of MetaML, as such scope extrusions are detected at runtime rather than at compile time.
 Second, it limits the usability of the language, as storing and manipulating code with free variables is a useful tool in generative metaprogramming.